istvanballok/gardener/docs/usage/shoot_credentials_rotation.md

 >
 > ⚠️ In stage one, all worker nodes of the `Shoot` will be rolled out to ensure that the `Pod`s as well as the `kubelet`s get the updated credentials as well.

-### Observability Password(s) For Grafana
+### Observability Password(s) For Plutono

-For `Shoot`s with `.spec.purpose!=testing`, Gardener deploys an observability stack with Prometheus for monitoring, Alertmanager for alerting (optional), Loki for logging, and Grafana for visualization.
+For `Shoot`s with `.spec.purpose!=testing`, Gardener deploys an observability stack with Prometheus for monitoring, Alertmanager for alerting (optional), Loki for logging, and Plutono for visualization.
-The Grafana instance is exposed via `Ingress` and accessible for end-users via basic authentication credentials generated and managed by Gardener.
+The Plutono instance is exposed via `Ingress` and accessible for end-users via basic authentication credentials generated and managed by Gardener.

 Those credentials are stored in a `Secret` with name `<shoot-name>.monitoring` in the project namespace in the garden cluster and has multiple data keys: